Backyard and Community Fires

 Since the dawn of time, people have gathered around fires to share experiences and stories, bond, enjoy the outdoors and to dream.
 As someone with 3 young children I want to be able to have these experiences with my children in the backyard around a campfire on a summer's night, to roast marshmallows over an open fire and enjoy one another's companies away from our computers and technology.
 A propane fire does not even come close to the experience of a wood fire.
 It is unfair that our neighbours in Kitchener can do this and unreasonable to have such restrictions placed on us reducing the enjoyment that we might have in our backyard.

-CP1 about 3 years ago
+CP1 almost 4 years ago

 I am grateful to the city for allowing comments so we can all see different needs/concerns.
 Prior to reading these I was very keen on having backyard fires.
 But now I see more fully benefits/drawbacks.
 Foremost for me are: